marijnh/Eloquent-JavaScript/18_http.md

 {{index "fetch function", "Promise class", [interface, module]}}

 The interface through which browser JavaScript can make HTTP requests is called `fetch`.
-Since it is relatively new, it conveniently uses promises (which is rare for browser interfaces).
+Since it is relatively new, it conveniently uses promises.

 ```{test: no}
 fetch("example/data.txt").then(response => {